You might think you have some bushcraft skills but how many of these are you master of?

 Many people think bushcraft and wilderness survival are the same thing, but this isn’t necessary true.

-While bushcraft skills will absolutely help you survive in the wild, the ultimate goal of wilderness survival is to get rescued (to read more about survival, check out 9 Essential Survival Tips and Why Day Hikers Are Most At Risk).
+While bushcraft skills will absolutely help you survive in an emergency situation, the ultimate goal of wilderness survival is to get rescued (to read more about survival, check out 9 Essential Survival Tips and Why Day Hikers Are Most At Risk).

-Bushcraft is focused on the actual craft of these things.
+Bushcraft is focused on the actual craft of these things and the study of survival techniques.
 That’s why bushcraft is such a fun hobby.
 But it’s a little more than that.

 Bushcraft skills will help you adapt to any situation or environment and many of the skills you will learn could even be applicable in an urban environment.